SciML/NeuralPDE.jl/README.md

 Each of these methods has a special keyword argument `pabstol` which specifies an absolute tolerance on the PDE's solution, and will exit early if the loss reaches this value.
-Its defualt value is `1f-6`.
+Its default value is `1f-6`.

 ## Solving ODEs with Neural Networks